Delay-rate tradeoff in ergodic interference alignment: Introduction

-There are five questions we would like to try to answer: \begin{enumerate} \item Can we find a scheme that, like NGJV, achieves half the single-user rate, but at a lower time delay? \item Can we find schemes that have lower time delays than NGJV, even at some cost to the rate achieved? \item Specifically, which schemes from Question 2 perform well for situations where we have few users ($n$ small)? \item Specifically, which schemes from Question 2 perform well for situations where we have many users ($n \to \infty$)? \item What is a lower bound on the best time delay possible for any scheme achieving a given rate for a given number of users? \end{enumerate}
+There are five questions we would like to try to answer: \begin{enumerate} \item Can we find a scheme that, like NGJV, achieves half the single-user rate, but has a shorter delay? \item Can we find schemes that have shorter delays than NGJV, even at some cost to the rate achieved? \item Specifically, which schemes from Question 2 perform well for situations where we have few users ($n$ small)? \item Specifically, which schemes from Question 2 perform well for situations where we have many users ($n \to \infty$)? \item What is the shortest delay possible for any scheme achieving a given rate for a given number of users? \end{enumerate}

-In Sections \ref{sec:schemes} and V, we define a new set of schemes, called JAP (Subsection IV-B), a beamforming extension JAP-B (Subsection IV-D), and child schemes derived from them (Section V) that have lower time delays than the NGJV scheme, for a variety of different rates, answering Question 2.
-As a special case, examined in Subsection IV-E, the $\JAPB([n])$ schemes achieve half the single-user rate, like NGJV, whilst reducing the time delay from $q^{n^2}$ to $q^{(n-1)(n-2)}$, answering Question 1.
-In Section VI, we answer Questions 3 and 4, by finding and analysing the JAP schemes that perform the best for small and large $n$; Table 1 and Figure 1 illustrate the best schemes for small $n$, and Theorems 6 and 7 give the asymptotic behaviour of the schemes.
-Question 5 remains an open problem (although we do give a lower bound on the delay achievable for the schemes listed above).
+In Section \ref{sec:schemes}, we define a new family of schemes, called JAP (Subsection IV-A), a beamforming extension JAP-B (Subsection IV-B), and child schemes derived from them (Section IV-D) that have lower time delays than the NGJV scheme for a variety of different rates, answering Question 2.
+As a special case, the $\JAPB(n)$ schemes (Subsection IV-C) achieve half the single-user rate, like NGJV, while reducing the delay from $q^{n^2}$ to $q^{(n-1)(n-2)}$, answering Question 1.
+In Section V, we answer Questions 3 and 4, by finding and analysing the JAP-B schemes that perform the best for small and large $n$; Table 1 and Figure 1 illustrate the best schemes for small $n$, and Theorems 6 and 7 give the asymptotic behaviour.
+Question 5 remains an open problem, although we do give bounds on the delay achievable for the best schemes listed above.

-Koo, Wu and Gill \cite{koo} have previously attempted to answer Questions 2 and 3.
-We briefly outline their work at the end of Section III.
+Koo, Wu and Gill \cite{koo} have attempted to answer Questions 2 and 3.
+We briefly outline their work in Section III.

+This is a slightly longer version of a paper with the same title \cite{us} presented at the 2011 IEEE Symposium on Information Theory.
+This version includes complete proofs, and extends the results in Table 1 and Figure 1.